La Ciudad Blanca: Early-twentieth-century exploration and speculation

 While some believe earliest mention of the "White City" appears to have been made by pilot Charles Lindbergh, who is said to have reported ruins he saw while flying over Honduras in 1927.
-However, author Jason Colavito notes, "So far as I know, Lindbergh’s 1927 claim is where many believe the name Ciudad Blanca comes from, but even this isn’t certain since this legend saw print only in the 1950s, some three decades after the fact."
+However, author Jason Colavito notes, "So far as I know, Lindbergh's 1927 claim is where many believe the name Ciudad Blanca comes from, but even this isn't certain since this legend saw print only in the 1950s, some three decades after the fact."
 Lindbergh is said to have described it as "an amazing ancient metropolis."
-However, according to Colavito, "The oft-quoted phrase 'an amazing ancient metropolis,' attributed in the recent book Jungleland to Lindbergh, is actually another author’s paraphrase of a third author’s 1958 claim."
+However, according to Colavito, "The oft-quoted phrase 'an amazing ancient metropolis,' attributed in the recent book Jungleland to Lindbergh, is actually another author's paraphrase of a third author's 1958 claim."
 The first mention by an academic of the ruins under the name Ciudad Blanca (White City) was by an ethnographer from Luxemburg Eduard Conzemius in 1927 in his report on the Paya of Honduras to the Society of Americanistes where he said the important ruins had been found about 25 years earlier between the Paulaya River and the Plantain River by someone looking for rubber and lost in the area.
 It was called the White City because its buildings and a wall around it were of white stone.

+Adventurer F. A. Mitchell-Hedges was commissioned by George Gustav Heye to explore the Mosquitia.
+In 1930, Mitchell-Hedges returned from the jungle with information that a lost city with a giant monkey-god statue buried underground was located deep in the mountains of Mosquitia, and that the natives called the city the "Lost city of the Monkey-God".
+Mitchell-Hedges lost an eye during this expedition, and suffered from diarrhea, malaria, and other conditions.